Atlanta Braves legend John Smoltz (05/15/67) pitched for 22 seasons and was an eight-time All-Star who won the World Series in 1995.

 Looking to purchase a John Smoltz rookie card?
 Email us at email@example.com and we will help.

 Undoubtedly one of the best pitchers from the era, Smoltz entered the Hall of Fame in 2015.
 His time with the Big Three will always be memorable, while the Braves retired his number 29 in 2012.
 So why haven’t his rookie cards hit the big time?

 Ownership Disclosure: None

 Best John Smoltz Rookie Card: 1989 Bowman Tiffany #266

 Smoltz’s RCs were released at the height of the junk wax era.
-This means that they were all overproduced, and even the premium versions of his RCs came with massive print runs.
-Gem mint versions will still sell for three-figure fees in 2020, but anything lower sees a large drop off in prices.
+This means they were all overproduced, and even the premium versions of his RCs came with huge print runs.
+Gem mint versions will still sell for three-figure fees in 2020, but anything lower sees a significant drop off in prices.

 Values have risen in recent years, but it probably won’t be the best return unless you’re willing to hold onto your copies for a while.

 Then there’s the harsh truth that Smoltz’s RCs lag ever so slightly behind Maddux’s and Glavine’s options, although that’s not a reflection of their relative ability.